panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 Probably the most important concept about Unicode in JavaScript is **to treat strings as sequences of code units**, as they really are.

 The confusion appears when the developer thinks that strings are composed of graphemes (or symbols), ignoring the code unit sequence concept.

 It creates misunderstanding when processing strings that contain surrogate pairs or combining character sequences:

 * Getting the string length
 * Character positioning
 * Regular expression matching

-Notice that most of the string methods in JavaScript are not completely Unicode-aware: like `myString.indexOf()`, `myString.slice()`, etc.
+Note that most of the string methods in JavaScript are not Unicode-aware: like `myString.indexOf()`, `myString.slice()`, etc.

 ECMAScript 2015 introduced nice features like code point escape sequences `\u{1F600}` in strings and regular expressions.

 The new regular expression flag `u` enables Unicode-aware string matching.
 It makes simpler to match astral symbols.

 String iterator `String.prototype[@@iterator]()` is Unicode-aware.
 You can use the spread operator `[...str]` or `Array.from(str)` to create an array of symbols, and calculate the string length or access characters by index without breaking the surrogate pair.
-Notice that these operations have some performance impact.
+Note that these operations have some performance impact.

 If you need a better way to process Unicode characters, you can use [punycode](https://github.com/bestiejs/punycode.js/) library or [generate](https://github.com/mathiasbynens/regenerate) specialized regular expressions.